htranboston/salonbooking/wp-content/plugins/login-with-phone-number/readme.txt

 1. for sending otp sms, you need credit. you can buy credit inside plugin and use our default gateway, or you can use your custom gateways. some gateways have been added.

 == Changelog ==

+= 1.2.20 =
+fix bugs of saving styles

 = 1.2.19 =
 remove firebase jQuery bug